AdoptOpenJDK/adoptopenjdk-getting-started-kit/en/how-to-navigate/how-to-navigate-and-make-progress.md

 Look at [How to prepare before attending a hackday or workshop?](prepare-before-hackday.md) for detailed explanation of the above points.

+##### How to setup the environment on your machine on the day ?

+After you have been through [What do I do days before a hackday or workshop ?](prepare-before-hackday.md), see [How to setup the environment on your machine on the day ?](prepare-an-environment-machine.md).

 ##### I'm a student / progressional beginner, new to Adopt OpenJDK, want to learn, never been to OpenJDK hackdays before, where do I start ?
 Look a the [Beginners level](beginners-level.md) steps.